TomasConari/Climate-Change-Webpage/README.md

       1.Index/Climate Change:

-        After each section there is a button that returns you to the index.
+        After each topic's section there is a button that returns you to the index.

         Topics: